 Who Decides What Coffee is Specialty?

 The coffee has to be cupped by Quality Graders (Q graders) according to the standards developed by the SCA.
-Q Graders are individuals who are certified by the Coffee Quality Institute (CQI) after completing a rigorous Q Graders Course and passing no less than 22 tests.
+Q Graders are individuals certified by the Coffee Quality Institute (CQI) after completing a rigorous Q Graders Course and passing no less than 22 tests.

 Q graders will examine both the green samples and roasted samples to assess the quality of coffee.
 If the green sample has too many defects, it will immediately disqualify the unroasted beans from Specialty grading.